Child Custody Evaluations in Divorce Proceedings

 Dealing with Custody Issues

 A custody evaluation is just one of the tools the court uses to determine if parents should have sole or joint custody of a minor child.
 The court also uses a complex evaluation process, generally referred to as the best interest standard, to make a custody determination.
 If custody threatens to be a stressful issue in your divorce, by all means get robust, professional legal help.
-At the Law Office of Hasson D. Barnes, LLC, our experienced and empathetic team has your back.
+At the Law Office of Hasson D. Barnes, LLC, our experienced divorce attorney and empathetic team has your back.
 Contact our Baltimore office today for a confidential consultation.